The active life and good health of 99-year-old Philip - The Courier

 Most of his ailments and injuries throughout his life have been sports-related.

-He suffered arthritis in his right wrist from playing polo and tried to dull the pain with Butazolodin, a drug more usually given to lame horses and recommended by his head groom.
+He suffered arthritis in his right wrist from playing polo and tried to dull the pain with Butazolidin, a drug more usually given to lame horses and recommended by his head groom.

 It was reported that he later stopped taking it because of the side-effects.